SSXModding/SSXTools/README.md

 ## EAGLe

-EAGLe is a tool for working with EAGL formats, and working with some BIG archives.
+EAGLe is a tool for working with EAGL/Gimex formats, and working with some BIG archives.

-Currently, that means converting EAGL .SSH texture banks (seen on EA Canada Playstation 2 titles) to individual .PNG files.
+Currently, that means converting Gimex .SSH shape files (seen on EA Canada Playstation 2 titles) to individual .PNG files.

 Tested games:

 - SSX (2000)
 - SSX Tricky (2001)
 - SSX 3 (2003)
-  - NOTE: 8bpp images are broken.
+  - NOTE: 8bpp & GST (Gimex GS Texture Compression) shape files are broken.

 ## Building EAGLe